 BrewDog South Eveleigh occupies a fabulous location in the former locomotive workshops of Eveleigh, next to a modern-day blacksmithing workshop.
 Both the indoor space, divided into a bar and dining area, and the outdoor beer garden is huge.
 Dogs are welcome to join you both outside and in the bar area inside, as long as they’re well-behaved.

 If planning on dining outside, note that bookings aren’t taken for this section, but you’ll nearly always be assured of a table, especially if you arrive at lunchtime.
 Their menu features plenty of plant-based options, with the burgers and tacos particularly tasty.
-Note to mention there’s a huge list of craft beers to order…
+And don’t miss ordering a Barkuterie Board for your pup!

 Just down the road from BrewDog is another fabulous dog-friendly pub in Sydney, The Alex.
 A heritage pub that was luckily saved from being bulldozed, it’s now part of the Merivale stable of venues, with it’s name shorted from the Alexandria Hotel to simply the Alex.